JuliaCon/www.juliacon.org/2022/index.md

 title = "JuliaCon 2022, Everywhere on Earth"

 # top title + subtitle
-top_title = "JuliaCon 2022 will be online and virtual"
-top_date = "July 27th - 29th - Times in UTC \n (Workshops in the week before)"
+top_title = "JuliaCon 2022 is online and virtual right now!" top_date = "July 27th - 29th - Times in UTC \n"
 top_subtitle = "Tickets are free but registration is required"
 +++